jomjol/AI-on-the-edge-device-docs/docs/MQTT-API.md

 ### Control

 * #### ctrl/flow_start
   Trigger a flow start by publishing to this topic
     + Payload:
-       - any character
-       - length > 0
+       - any character, length > 0

 * #### ctrl/set_prevalue
   Set the last valid value (previous value) to given value or the actual RAW value.
 Payload needs to be provided in JSON notation.